 Exclusive errors: These are the errors that pertain to a specific transaction group, to the transactions made by a specific person or that pertain to a specific unit or are made in a specific region.
 It is possible to define the borders of exclusive errors.
-(For example, the errors found in the treatment payments pertain to a specific pharmacy only)
+For example, the errors found in the progress payments pertain to a specific firm only.